Skip to content

 Great!
 But what about withdrawal?
 How does the body react when creatine dosage is stopped?
 That's a long discussion, so without further adieu, let's dig deeper into how creatine works.

-What is Creatine, and How Does It Work?
+What is Creatine, and How Does it Work?

 Creatine is a naturally found compound in the body, primarily skeletal muscle.
 It's also found in small amounts in the brain, heart, and testes.
-When taken artificially as a supplement, creatine is typically synthesized in the liver and then transported to muscle cells, where it's stored.
+When taken artificially as a supplement, creatine is typically synthesized in the liver and transported to muscle cells, where it's stored.

 During exercise, creatine is used as an energy source.
 When levels of ATP (adenosine triphosphate) in muscles drop, creatine is converted to phosphocreatine, which helps replenish ATP levels.
 This results in improved muscular energy and endurance.